A Primer on Reducing Unplanned Downtime Using Predictive Analytics

 Talk with key suppliers.
 Ask them how they may be using or plan to use smart sensors and actuators and data incorporated within Ethernet-based systems to move toward predictive analytics.
 The cost of instrumentation and automation continues to decrease.
 Obtain an understanding from the key component and system vendors of what they recommend in terms of acquiring diagnostic capabilities.
 In requests for proposals, include a call for predictive analytic solutions.
 Start internal programs by incorporating condition monitoring on strategic components.
 The goal is to put plant personnel in control of when the operation is running and when it’s not and to ultimately eliminate unplanned shutdowns.

 Brock Emerson is a Professional Engineer working in the water treatment industry.
 Currently, he is the Chief Operating Officer at Intuitech.
 As COO, Brock actively manages the day-to-day administration of the organization and is responsible for overseeing engineering, procurement, fabrication, and project management in the delivery of package and pilot treatment solutions for the water industry.
 Prior to joining Intuitech, Brock was a consulting engineer with CH2M.
 At CH2M, Brock was involved with design and project management of various water projects.
 Additionally, Brock was involved in business development and providing technical support, especially related to piloting.
-Brock holds a BS in Mechanical Engineer as well as a MS in Environmental Engineering and an Executive MBA.
+Brock holds a BS in Mechanical Engineering as well as a MS in Environmental Engineering and an Executive MBA.
 He is an active AWWA member: serving as the Chair of the Coagulation and Filtration Committee on the Association level and as member of the Intermountain Section Board of Directors.
 Prior to joining CH2M, Brock was a Peace Corps volunteer in the Islamic Republic of Mauritania.